-Share premium value

-The Group agreed that this event -i.e. share premium value - should be handled as a mandatory stock dividend.

 On Payment of and principal amount and PRII

 Guidelines to the usage of MT 564/MT 566 messages to announce/confirm the combined payment of Interest and Principal (Corporate bond at Maturity, Mortgage back Security).

 Should a custodian announce/confirm each type of cash movement (Interest or Principal) in a separate MT 564/MT 566 or should they be combined within one message using different qualifiers for the amounts in field 19B (Amount) of subsequence D2 (Cash Movements) of the message?